jekyll/jekyll/_tutorials/convert-html-site-to-jekyll.md

 ## 12. Add external services

-For other services you might need (such as contact forms, search, comments, and more) see this [list of services for static sites](http://jekyll.tips/services/).
+For other services you might need (such as contact forms, search, comments, and more), look for third-party services.
 For example, you might use the following:

 * For comments: [Disqus](https://disqus.com/)
 * For a newsletter: [Tinyletter](https://tinyletter.com/)
 * For contact forms: [Wufoo](https://www.wufoo.com/)
 * For search: [Algolia Docsearch](https://community.algolia.com/docsearch/)

-For more details, see the [Third Parties](https://learn.cloudcannon.com/jekyll-third-parties/) list and tutorials from CloudCannon.
+For more details on services for static sites, see the [Third Parties](https://learn.cloudcannon.com/jekyll-third-parties/) list and tutorials from CloudCannon.

-Your Jekyll pages consist of HTML, CSS, and JavaScript, so pretty much any code you need to embed will work flawlessly.
-If the page doesn't have front matter tags, Jekyll won't process any of the content.
+Your Jekyll pages consist of HTML, CSS, and JavaScript, so pretty much any code you need to embed will work without a problem.

+As you integrate code for these services, not that if a page in your Jekyll site doesn't have front matter tags, Jekyll won't process any of the content.
 The page will just be passed to the `_site` folder when you build your site.

 If you do want Jekyll to process some page content (for example, to populate a variable that you define in your site's config file), just add front matter tags to the page.
-If you don't want the `default` layout applied to the page, specify `layout: null` like this:
+If you don't want any layout applied to the page, specify `layout: null` like this:

 ```
 ---